ntnu-mr-cancer/T2-DWI/README.md

 The method was developed at the MR Cancer group at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway. https://www.ntnu.edu/isb/mr-cancer

 # Note
-The provided algorithm was developed for research and is not approved for clinical use.
+The provided code was developed for research and is not approved for clinical use.

 # How to cite T2-DWI
 In case of using or referring to T2-DWI, please cite it as: